Broken Link Building: Does It Work? How To Do It RIGHT?

 When the effort does work, broken link building can be a gold mine.
 Here is why:

-Unlike other link building like PR, forum posting, and blog commenting, BLB helps the source.
+Unlike other link building methods like PR, forum posting, and blog commenting, BLB helps the source.
 Huh?

 Yes, with broken link building, you’re helping the source retain prospects.
 Instead of people bouncing off their (the source’s) page because of “error 404,” you’re fixing the issue for them.